sw3nlab/Local-Android-Deepseek/README.md

-# **Run LLaMA Models on Android Locally using Termux + llama.cpp (TinyLLaMA & LLaMA 7B)**
+# **Run LLaMA Models on Android Locally using Termux + llama.cpp **

 **Yes, you can run local LLMs on your Android phone — completely offline — using `llama.cpp` in Termux!**
-This guide walks you step by step through compiling `llama.cpp`, downloading quantized `.gguf` models, running TinyLLaMA or LLaMA 2 7B, and even setting up a simple Chat UI.
+This guide walks you step by step through compiling `llama.cpp`, downloading quantized `.gguf` models, running Deepseek R1 7B, and even setting up a simple Chat UI.

 ---